ThomasZiegler/RS-aware-differential-SfM/README.md

 The code has been developed and tested with the following versions of packages.
 Ohter versions might work as well but haven't been tested!

 ### Boost - Version 1.58.0
-Boost is only used to create automatic a new folder for each test case.
+Boost is only used to create automatically a new folder for each test case.
 On Ubuntu use:
 ```
 $ sudo apt install libboost-all-dev
 ```